Do Solar Panels Work in Winter?

-Contrary to popular belief, temperatures don’t dip in the winter because Earth is farther away from the sun.
-In fact, Earth is actually farthest from the sun in July and closest to the sun in January.
-So what does this mean for your solar panels once the temperatures drop?
-Stay with us as we answer all your questions about how a solar panel installation performs during the winter.
+Contrary to popular belief, temperatures don’t dip in winter because Earth is farther from the sun.
+In fact, Earth is farthest from the sun in July and closest to the sun in January.
+So what does this mean for your solar panels when the temperature drops?

 Do Solar Panels Work in Snow?

-If you’ve found yourself asking “Will solar panels work during winter in cold climates?” you’re not alone.
-It’s a commonly held belief that solar panels don’t work during the snowy season — but this is a myth.
-As long as they don’t remain covered in snow for an extended period of time, solar panels work just as well during the winter, even in snow.
+You’re not alone if you’ve found yourself asking, “Will solar panels work during winter in cold climates?”
+Many folks believe solar panels don’t work during the snowy season — but that’s a myth.
+As long as solar panels aren’t covered in snow for a long time, they work just as well during the winter (yes, even in snow).

-While it’s true that heavy snowfall can reduce sunlight penetration, your panels will produce more electricity than you might think throughout the winter.
+Although it’s true that heavy snowfall can reduce sunlight penetration, panels produce more electricity than you might think in winter.

-On premium solar panels, the silicon is covered by anti-reflective glass that is designed to absorb maximum sunlight (thereby generating more electricity!), which means that solar panels also produce more heat from the sun than your roof surface.
-That heat melts snow more quickly than on your roof, keeping your solar system producing power even when heavy snow may still be on the ground.
+On premium solar panels, anti-reflective glass that’s designed to absorb maximum sunlight covers the silicon, thus generating more electricity.
+This means solar panels also produce more heat from the sun than your roof surface.
+That heat melts snow more quickly than on your roof, which keeps your solar system producing power even with heavy snow still on the ground.

-In many cold-weather climates, there are actually relatively few days of precipitation in the winter.
-For example, Denver, Colorado averages between 2 and 3 days of snowfall > 0.1 inch each month between November and March.
-That snow tends to melt within a few days, especially on solar panels!
+In many cold climates, there are actually relatively few days of precipitation in winter.
+For example, Denver, Colorado, averages between two and three days of snowfall at more than 0.1 inch monthly between November and March.
+That snow usually melts within a few days, especially on solar panels!

-Plus, solar panels are designed to withhold between 20 to 40 pounds of weight per square foot, so snow is usually not heavy enough to be a risk.
+Plus, manufacturers design solar panels to withhold 20 to 40 pounds of weight per square foot, so snow generally isn’t heavy enough to be a risk.
 During manufacturing, all solar panels undergo pressure tests that assess quality and durability.
 And because ratings vary by panel, you can opt for higher pressure ratings if you live in an area that sees a lot of snowfall.

 Do Solar Panels Need Winter Maintenance?

-The great thing about solar panels is that once installed, they’re virtually maintenance-free for the majority of the year, including in the winter.
+The great thing about solar panels is that once installed, they’re virtually maintenance-free for most of the year, including in winter.

-If you live in an area that receives heavy winter storms — think polar vortex level — you may want to hire a professional to clean off any wet, heavy snow if you’re worried about roof safety.
-Freedom Solar does take extra safety precautions by installing snow guards in areas that may have a potential for snow build-up and be susceptible to damage.
+If you live in an area that receives heavy winter storms — think polar vortex level — you may want to hire a professional to clean off wet, heavy snow if you’re worried about roof safety.
+Freedom Solar takes extra safety precautions by installing snow guards in areas that may have snow buildup and be susceptible to damage.

 How Effective Are Solar Panels in Winter?

-Consider this: two of the top cities for going solar (places with the most solar panels installed per capita) in the US are in northern states — Burlington, Vermont, and Indianapolis, Indiana.
+Consider this: Two of the top cities for going solar (places with the most solar panels installed per capita) in the U.S. are in northern states — Burlington, Vermont, and Indianapolis, Indiana.
 Still not convinced?
-Germany, which has sunshine levels comparable to Alaska, is a global leader in solar panel installations, with an impressive 12.74 percent of their national energy credited to renewable energy.
+Germany, which has sunshine levels comparable to Alaska, is a global leader in solar panel installations, with an impressive 12.74% of its national energy credited to renewable energy.

-Even in the most frigid winter temperatures, when sunlight is shining, solar panels in winter months will produce the electricity you need to become more self-sufficient by making your own power at home.
+Even in the most frigid temperatures, when sunlight shines, solar panels in winter months produce the electricity you need to become more self-sufficient by making your own power.

 Looking for Solar Installers in Your Area?

-Even wind, cold, rain, and snow can’t stop solar panels from doing what they do best — generating clean energy so you can live more sustainably.
-And now is a great time to take the plunge into a solar-powered home so that you can have your installation ready to go for the long, hot days of summer.
+Even wind, cold, rain and snow can’t stop solar panels from doing what they do best — generating clean energy so you can live more sustainably.
+And now is a great time to take the plunge into a solar-powered home so that you can have your installation ready to go for the long, hot summer days.

-If you’re ready to make the switch, we’re here to help.
-As a leading residential solar installer in Texas and Colorado, Freedom Solar has outfitted countless homes and commercial businesses with solar, and we’re doing safe, contact-free installations to keep you and your family protected during the COVID-19 pandemic.
-Contact us today for a free consultation, and we’ll get your home on the path to cleaner energy.
+If you’re ready to make the switch, then we’re here to help.
+As a leading residential solar installer in Texas and Colorado, Freedom Solar has outfitted numerous homes and commercial businesses with solar, and we conduct safe, contact-free installations to keep you and your family protected from COVID-19 spread.